Seattle Mayoral Race 2021 Polls: Bruce Harrell gaining Momentum

 BIPOC mayoral candidates set to make history in upcoming Seattle election | KIRO 7 News

 - Seattle Mayoral Race 2021 Polls: Latest Polls

-- Seattle Mayoral Race 2021 Polls: Latest Tweets and Videos, 20th Sept
+- Seattle Mayoral Race 2021 Polls: Latest Videos, October 8th

 - Seattle Mayoral Race 2021 Polls: Who were the candidates in the Primary Election and what Happened?